csci5117s24/the-penguins-Open-API/README.md

 ```
 ### Feature 3: Documentation Generation

-One of the key advantages to OpenAPI is its rich support for detailed documentation that could be especially useful in designing software with a waterfall approach, if one needs to comply with regulations, or if there are other parties involved.
-To generate openAPI
+One of the key advantages of OpenAPI is its rich support for detailed documentation that could be especially useful in designing software with a waterfall approach if one needs to comply with regulations, or if there are other parties involved.
+To generate open API
-documentation, in your swagger editor, click "Generate Client" on the top bar, and then select "HTML" from the dropdown.
+documentation, in your swagger editor, click "Generate Client" on the top bar and then select "HTML" from the dropdown.

 ![image](https://github.com/csci5117s24/the-penguins-Open-API/assets/96550351/c410b1eb-7b3b-43b8-bc04-7c645443eccd)